 You also need to prepare for all potential activities.
 If you’re heading to Paris, you may picture wandering the Louvre and sitting in nice cafes, but you don’t want to pass up an amazing weekend getaway, hiking in the Alps because you didn’t pack the right clothes – and you don’t want to buy things only to have to toss them.

-Start with what I call digital nomad clothing essentials – the pieces that will be mixed and matched to
+Start with what I consider travel clothing essentials – the pieces that will be mixed and matched to

 form the bulk of your outfits.